 Please don’t sanitize your hands or skin with bleach.
 That’s a terrible idea for your skin.

-As law enforcement officers, maintaining critical skills is paramount as poor marksmanship, poor decision-making or poor fitness may have catastrophic results for you, your fellow officers, your department, or the public.
+Guidelines for training As law enforcement officers, maintaining critical skills is paramount as poor marksmanship, poor decision-making or poor fitness may have catastrophic results for you, your fellow officers, your department, or the public.
 Therefore, you should continue training at every opportunity and should not let COVID-19 shut down your training program.

 The risk of transmission is higher in close confines.
 If classroom training or briefing is needed, space officers 6 feet apart, have hand sanitizer available, and disinfect surfaces.